ninajcardenas/emotion/README.md

 ## Description

 This project was made to further explore Convolutional Neural Networks (CNN) for Computer Vision applications.
-The dataset employed is the FER2013.
+The dataset used can be found [here](https://www.kaggle.com/datasets/deadskull7/fer2013).

 ---